kushaldas/summertraining/docs/opsec.rst

 only for normal computers, but, also for mobile phones and any other modern smart home internet things.

+If you don't update your computer regularly, or else an attacker can find out the vulnerabilities in older version of the software or in the older version of the operating system you are running and attack your computer.
+Remember your threat model, think about what all things can go wrong if someone gets access your computer because of older vulnerable software.

 Take regular backups
 ---------------------